ChanphengHor/PToasting/README.md

 ## Configuration

-This step is optional, but if you want you can configure some Toasty parameters.
-Place this anywhere in your app:
+For this Configuration you can use to your Base/Super Class or onCreate to a activity

 ```java
 PToast.edit()